agabor/docs/_includes/ios/getting-started.md

    ```
    github "parse-community/Parse-SDK-iOS-OSX"
    ```
-   Run `carthage update`, and you should now have the latest version of Parse SDK in your Carthage folder.
+   Run `carthage update`, and you should now have the latest version of MSG SDK in your Carthage folder.

  - **Compiling for yourself**